 We commenced production of solar cells in July 2009 following our acquisition of Zhejiang Jinko.
 The efficiency of a solar cell converting sunlight into electricity is represented by the ratio of electrical energy produced by the solar cell to the energy from sunlight that reaches the solar cell.
 The conversion efficiency of solar cells is determined to a large extent by the quality of silicon wafers used to produce the solar cells.
 Most of our monocrystalline solar cells have dimensions of 125 mm x 125 mm and 156 mm x 156 mm.
 All of our multicrystalline solar cells have dimensions of 156 mm x 156 mm.
-For the year ended December 31, 2011, our solar cells using monocrystalline silicon wafers had an average conversion efficiency rate of 18.2% and our solar cells using multicrystalline silicon wafers had an average conversion efficiency rate of 18.2% and our solar cells using multicrystalline silicon wafers had an average conversion efficiency rate of 18.8%.
+For the year ended December 31, 2011, our solar cells using monocrystalline silicon wafers had an average conversion efficiency rate of 18.2% and our solar cells using multicrystalline silicon wafers had an average conversion efficiency rate of 16.8%.